ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 {::P3}  $X$ is speaking $L_{X}$ and $Y$ is speaking $L_{Y}$ {::C}  Therefore, the dispute between $X$ and $Y$ is merely verbal

 The basic idea is that $Y$ should translate $X$'s utterance of $D$ as expressing $A_1$, and vice versa.
 Of course the dispute between $X$ and $Y$ is not just over one sentence $D$, but many other sentences.
 For example, for any agreed sentence $S$, there will be a disagreement for $S \land D$.
-But as long as $X$ and $Y$ can translate any disputed sentence into agreed sentence, then $X$ and $Y$ only disagree on which expression should they use to express the agreed fact.
+But as long as $X$ and $Y$ can translate any disputed sentence into some agreed sentence, then $X$ and $Y$ only disagree on which expression should they use to express the agreed fact.

 There has been several resistance to this argument.
-Some tried to deny {::P1} or {::P2} by claiming that $L_{X}$ or $L_{Y}$ might not be possible languages because, either their expressions are not joint-carving (Sider), or their semantics may not be compositional (@eklundCarnapOntologicalPluralism2009, Hawthrone).
-I will not discuss these objections here in detail, since I believe @hirschLanguageOntologyStructure2008 has already replied to these objections sufficiently. that if the term "joint-carving" mean anything at all, then $L_{X}$ and $L_{Y}$ are joint carving; And there is no reason to believe that semantics must be compositional, since in English we cannot figure out what some terms refer to.
-To understand the expression "for the sake of", one does not need to understand what is a "sake".
+Some tried to deny {::P1} or {::P2} by claiming that $L_{X}$ or $L_{Y}$ might not be possible languages because, either their expressions are not joint-carving [@siderFourDimensionalismOntologyPersistence2001], or their semantics may not be compositional [@eklundCarnapOntologicalPluralism2009;@hawthorneMetaphysicalEssays2006].
+This paper is not a literature review, therefore I will not discuss these objections in details, since I believe Hirsch has sufficiently replied to these objections in a seris of works [esp. in @hirschRevisionaryOntology2002; @hirschCommentsTheodoreSiders2004;@hirschOntologyAlternativeLanguages2009;@hirschQuantifierVarianceDemand2017].